Thomas Frognall Dibdin

 To the same class belonged the Bibliographical Decameron, a larger work, which appeared in 1817.
 In 1810 he began the publication of a new and much extended edition of Ames's Typographical Antiquities.
 The first volume was a great success, but the publication was checked by the failure of the fourth volume, and was never completed.
 In 1818 Dibdin was commissioned by Earl Spencer to purchase books for him on the continent, an expedition described in his sumptuous Bibliographical, Antiquarian and Picturesque Tour in France and Germany (1821).
+In 1822 Dibdin sold 'the entire collection of original drawings, executed by Lewis, and eminent artists, for the Bibliographical, Antiquarian, and Picturesque Tour, of the Rev. Mr. Dibdin' through London auctioneer R. H. Evans (sale 11–14 February 1822).
+A copy of the catalogue is in Cambridge University Library at the shelfmark Munby.c.124(9), annotated with prices; the total was £568 1s 6d.

 In 1824 he made an ambitious venture in his Library Companion, or the Young Man's Guide and Old Man's Comfort in the Choice of a Library, intended to point out the best works in all departments of literature.
 His culture was not broad enough, however, to render him competent for the task, and the work was severely criticized.
 For some years Dibdin gave himself up chiefly to religious literature.
 He returned to bibliography in his Bibliophobia, or Remarks on the Present Depression in the State of Literature and the Book Trade (1832), and the same subject furnishes the main interest of his Reminiscences of a Literary Life (1836), and his Bibliographical, Antiquarian and Picturesque Tour in the Northern Counties of England and Scotland (1838).

 Dibdin was the originator and vice-president—Earl Spencer being the president—of the Roxburghe Club, founded in 1812, the first "book club".